jow-/nlbwmon/README.md

 <dd>Protocol description file, used to distinguish traffic streams by IP protocol number and port.</dd>

 <dt>-G count</dt>
 <dd>Number of database generations to retain.
-After the limit is reached, the oldest database files are deleted.</dd>
+After the limit is reached, the oldest database files are deleted.
+The default is 10.</dd>

 <dt>-I interval</dt>
 <dd>Accounting period interval.
-May be either in the format YYYY-MM-DD/NN
+May be either in the format YYYY-MM-DD/NN,
 to start a new accounting period exactly every NN days, beginning at the given date, or a number specifiying the day of month at which to start the next accounting period.
 For example:</dd>